Skip to main content

 6 mentions Positive Neutral Negative

-• “The game also doesn't have choices, so the replayability is lower than some previous Don't Nod productions.
-The game has hidden things to discover, though, and I missed most of them in my first playthrough.”
+• “The game doesn't have choices so the replayability is lower than some previous Don't Nod productions, but the game has hidden things to discover and I missed most of them in my first playthrough.”

-• “Furthermore, the game is quite short with a total length of only about six hours, and there is very little replayability unless you are a player who specifically wants to farm for achievements.”
+• “The game is quite short, totaling about six hours, with very little replayability unless you are specifically hunting for achievements or collectibles.”

 • character development